NervanaSystems/ngraph-python/doc/source/tensorflow.rst

 ==========

-In ngraph, we aim to provide utilities that enable frontend interoperability with other frameworks such as TensorFlow.
-The TensorFlow importer allows users to define models in TensorFlow and then execute computations in ngraph.
+In ngraph, we aim to provide utilities that enable frontend interoperability with other frameworks such as `TensorFlow <https://www.tensorflow.org/>`__.
+The TensorFlow importer allows users to define a limited set models in TensorFlow and then execute computations using ngraph transformers.

 Minimal Example
 ---------------